lusac111/dungeons/README.md

   - After choosing, press enter to submit your choice.
   - Each time you choose correctly, your score will increase.
   - If you choose incorrectly, your game will end.
+  - currently game runs in the debug console... sorry??